 Studying with the IAP attracts unique benefits and learning experiences.
-Gordon Young and the academic staff provide optimum training in all aspects of NLP and hypnotherapy, counselling and mental health, drawing on decades of extensive international training and industry experience.
+Our academic staff provide optimum training in all aspects of NLP and hypnotherapy, counselling, relationship counselling and mental health, drawing on decades of extensive international training and industry experience.

 IAP offers students the best quality training in a relaxed and welcoming environment.
 We want you to succeed.
 Our training will give you: